akitikkx/channel-me-perfect-ktor/README.md

 This is a sample Ktor project that aims to demonstrate using Firebase Admin SDK to send push notifications to specific Android devices that have the `com.google.firebase:firebase-messaging` SDK installed and actively listening for new messages.
 [See <a href="https://github.com/akitikkx/channel-me-perfect-android">here</a> a sample Android app I created to interact/react with the server].
+The idea is to mimic common server interactions where a server manages certain user data and periodically sends each user a notification(s).
+This Ktor backend will act as that server and send notifications through Firebase, which are then transmitted and received by the target devices.

 The sample currently sends push notifications to a single device, using a given Firebase Messaging token.
 The push notifications sent from this sample are currently of two message types as per the